pgherveou/gulp-awspublish/README.md

     - Content-Type
     - Content-Length

+> Note: `publish` will never delete files remotely.
+To clean up unused remote files use `sync`.

 #### publisher.cache()

 Create a through stream that create or update a cache file using file s3 path and file etag.